NataliaKhaidanova/SRL-challenge-sets/README.md

 If you want to replicate the results, run test_models.py.

 If you want to test the code, delete all files in the Data and Output folders, then run save_munual_examples.py, extend_some_examples.py, test_models.py, and error_analysis.py in the specified order.
 Note!
-The results will not be replicated as some .json test files in the Data folder were manually reduced before running test_models.py.
+The results will not be replicated as some .json test files in the Data folder were manually reduced or/and adapted before running test_models.py.